Go Back

 + servings

-A stack of large chocolate chip cookies, the top cookie is broken in half showing the melted chocolate chips.
+A stack of thick levain style chocolate chip cookies, with one broken in half showing the gooey center on top.

 Print Recipe